Self-Training: A Survey: Self-Training

-\citep{Frei22} examine a self-training algorithm with linear models for the binary classification using gradient-based optimization of the cross-entropy loss after supervised learning with a small number of samples.
-The classifier is a mixture model with concentration and anti-concentration properties.
-The authors show that utilizing $O(d/\epsilon^2)$ unlabeled observations in the self learning algorithm, with $d$ the number of input variables, suffices to achieve the classification error of the Bayes-optimal classifier up to an $\epsilon$ error if the initial pseudo-labeling strategy has a classification error smaller than an absolute constant $C_{err}$.
-Furthermore, the authors demonstrate that a constant number of labeled examples is sufficient for optimal performance in a self-training algorithm by demonstrating that using only $O(d)$ labeled examples, the standard gradient descent algorithm can learn a pseudo-labeling strategy with a classification error no more than $C_{err}$. \citep{zhang2022how} study the generalization ability of self-training in the case where the base classifier is a two-layer neural network with the second layer weights all fixed to one, and assuming that the ground truth is realisable, the labels are observed without noise, and the labeled and unlabeled instances are drawn from two isotropic Gaussian distributions.
+\cite{zhang2022how} study the generalization ability of self-training in the case where the base classifier is a two-layer neural network with the second layer weights all fixed to one, and assuming that the ground truth is realizable, the labels are observed without noise, and the labeled and unlabeled instances are drawn from two isotropic Gaussian distributions.
 The authors show that, given some plausible assumptions about the initial point and the amount of unlabeled training examples, the algorithm converges to the ground truth with fewer observations than needed when no unlabeled data is provided.
-The reader can refer to \citep{ZhongS0BD17} for a broader context. \citep{zhang2022how} extend their main result to a more general setting, where it is shown that the model still converges towards a given convex combination of the ground truth and the initial point, and is guaranteed to outperform the initial supervised model, without fixing any requirement on the number of labeled training examples.
+The reader can refer to \cite{ZhongS0BD17} for a broader context. \cite{zhang2022how} extend their main result to a more general setting, where it is shown that the model still converges towards a given convex combination of the ground truth and the initial point, and is guaranteed to outperform the initial supervised model, without fixing any requirement on the number of labeled training examples.

-Table \ref{tab:methods} summarizes the various self-training methods and their main characteristics based on whether they use one or two classifiers, the binary or multiclass framework from which they were developed, the automatic or hand-defined threshold in their pseudo-labeling strategy, and whether or not they account for noise.
+\cite{Hadjadj2023} propose a first bound over the misclassification error of a self-training method which utilizes half-spaces as the base classifier in the case where class labels of examples are supposed to be corrupted by a Massart noise model.
+Under this assumption, it is shown that the use of unlabeled data in the proposed self-training algorithm does not degrade the performance of the first half-space trained over the labeled training data.

+\cite{Sportisse23} study the identifiability of self-training approaches.
+In addressing the bias in the conventional risk estimator, the proposed method, named Inverse Propensity Weighting, involves assigning weights to examples based on the inverse of their propensity scores-representing the probability of a class label being observed.
+The study introduces two estimators for the missing data mechanism, one of which is derived through the maximization of the observed likelihood.
+Furthermore, a likelihood ratio test is suggested to evaluate the informativeness of the labels, determining whether they exhibit non-random missing patterns.